BrijenMakwana/code-cibus-hackathon/README.md

 - I'm a React native developer, so it was not difficult for me to start coding with it.
 But I hit my second road block when I started integrating the camera and media library api of the smartphone, as I had never worked with that before.
 After hours of reading documentation and stackoverflow answers, I was able to implement it in my app.

 - The final challenge was to bring everything together and create a unified experience.
 Create an app workflow that works seamlessly.
-I spent hours just sitting in my character and reading my own code to optimise it.
+I spent hours just sitting in my chair and reading my own code to optimise it.

 ## Built with